Presence, Closeness and Partnership: Three Words That Guide Magnus Thim

-Magnus Thim is senior property manager Nordics, and he administers 520,000 square meters divided over 18 properties in Scandinavia.
+Magnus Thim is Director, Real Estate and Customer Experience Lead, and he administers 520,000 square meters divided over 18 properties in Scandinavia.
 His strength lies in his technical knowledge and work philosophy, which is based on three key words: presence, closeness and partnership.

 Magnus Thim has worked over 20 years in construction and property administration.
 In 2016, he started working at Prologis and has no regrets.
 “It was really something new to join a global company.
 Different worlds and many languages, but I quickly discovered we had a lot in common,” he says.
 “We often have the same challenges, and within the company there is an incredible bank of experience for support when you face problems.
 I feel that Prologis really cares about its employees and the world.
 It’s not just empty words, but the core of the company.”